We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 If you’re okay replacing your knives every few years, there are cheaper brands you can buy; but spending a little more for a Wusthof knife is worth it in the long run since it’ll last for decades.

 Bottom line—if you’re looking for a well-rounded, everyday, workhorse chef’s knife, this is the one to buy.
 You can get it on Amazon or in-store at places like Crate and Barrel or Williams Sonoma.

 If you’re seriously considering investing in Wusthof Classic knives like this one, you need to check out my in-depth review of the entire line.

-If you’re sold on all the great characteristics of the Wusthof Classic chef’s knife but prefer a different style handle, the Wusthof Grand Prix II 6-inch Chef’s Knife is a fantastic option.
+If you’re sold on all the excellent characteristics of the Wusthof Classic chef’s knife but prefer a different style handle, the Wusthof Grand Prix II 6-inch Chef’s Knife (see on Amazon) is a fantastic option.

-This knife is the second best chef’s knife under $100 because it has the same great features as the Wusthof Classic chef’s knife (German stainless steel, 28-degree edge angle, full bolster, full tang etc.) except the handle is made out of a slightly different material, the handle is rounder with smoother curves, and it doesn’t come with a paring knife.
+This knife is the second-best chef’s knife under $100 because it has the same great features as the Wusthof Classic chef’s knife (German stainless steel, 28-degree edge angle, full bolster, full tang, etc.) with a few updates.
+The handle is made out of a slightly different material, the handle is rounder with smoother curves, and it doesn’t come with a paring knife.

 Where Its Made: Like the Wusthof Classic chef’s knife, this one is also made in Solingen, Germany.